Edge computing: Applications

 Edge application services reduce the volumes of data that must be moved, the consequent traffic, and the distance that data must travel.
 That provides lower latency and reduces transmission costs.
 Computation offloading for real-time applications, such as facial recognition algorithms, showed considerable improvements in response times, as demonstrated in early research.
 Further research showed that using resource-rich machines called cloudlets or micro data centers near mobile users, which offer services typically found in the cloud, provided improvements in execution time when some of the tasks are offloaded to the edge node.
 On the other hand, offloading every task may result in a slowdown due to transfer times between device and nodes, so depending on the workload, an optimal configuration can be defined.

-IoT-based power grid system enables communication of electricity and data to monitor and control the power grid, which makes energy management more efficient.
+An IoT-based power grid system enables communication of electricity and data to monitor and control the power grid, which makes energy management more efficient.

-Another use of the architecture is cloud gaming, where some aspects of a game could run in the cloud, while the rendered video is transferred to lightweight clients running on devices such as mobile phones, VR glasses, etc. This type of streaming is also known as pixel streaming.

-Other notable applications include connected cars, autonomous cars, smart cities, Industry 4.0 (smart industry), and home automation systems.
+Other notable applications include connected cars, self-driving cars, smart cities, Industry 4.0, home automation, missiles, and satellite systems.
+The growing field of edge artificial intelligence (edge AI or edge intelligence, sometimes referred to as "local AI" or "on-device AI") implements artificial intelligence in an edge computing environment, on the device or close to where data is collected.